CCTV in Brent

 There is currently no funding available for the expansion of our fixed camera CCTV network.

-How to bid for a camera to be deployed
+How to bid for a camera to be assigned to a location

 Please contact your anti-social behaviour localities officer at firstname.lastname@example.org and request a deployable CCTV form.

 Applications are presented to the Local Joint Action Group (LJAG).
 This is a monthly partnership problem-solving meeting which seeks to tackle location-based crime and disorder issues.
 Requests for CCTV have to be backed up with solid evidence demonstrating the scale of the issue and how CCTV will help resolve this.
 The group also look at crime statistics to evaluate the application.

 Requests are then passed to the Mobile CCTV Committee who examine all bids and agree requests against current deployments.

 We have agreement with Transport for London to allow us access their cameras during emergencies.
 We are not responsible for private CCTV cameras.
 We will: